What Cream or Lotion Should You Put on a New Tattoo?

 Below are a few reasons why applying lotion to a new tattoo can be beneficial:

-Sometimes a new tattoo can be very sensitive to various materials and products, and can become irritated by merely rubbing against something.
+A new tattoo can be sensitive to various materials and products.
+The skin can become irritated by merely rubbing against something.
 This irritation can present itself as redness, a rash, or sometimes, intense itching.
 Applying a good lotion to the area can help calm the skin down and reduce these symptoms.

 Ability To Improve Appearance